 - Isolation from embarrassment or trauma

-What to Do After an Amputation Injury
+What to Do After a Houston Workplace Amputation Injury

 There are a few steps you should take following an amputation injury to ensure you are in the best position possible, should you decide to file suit against your employer.